Lesa's course directory

 Email: Lesa-Hoffman@UIowa.edu (preferred contact)

-Office: 356 South LC (mostly unattended)
+Office: 356 South LC (usually unattended)

 Home Department Information: Psychological and Quantitative Foundations (PSQF)